sixiaosu/sixiaosu/README.md

 - 👋 Hi, I’m @sixiaosu
-- 👀 I’m interested in anything you can imagine.
+- 👀 I’m interested in everything you can imagine.
 - 🌱 I’m currently learning bioinformatics in Northeastern University.
 - 📫 How to reach me: si.xi@northeastern.edu